RustinAlexandru/Calculator/README.md

 # Calculator
-Calculator with a graphical interface
+Calculator with a graphical interface Java